Mohammad-Ibtesam/secure-sense/README.md

 # **SecureSens**
   Marking attendance through traditional methods is a redundant and time-consuming procedure.
-Therefore, you can optimize this process by our software that marks attendance efficiently through *face recognition* and generates attendance sheet accordingly.\n\n
+Therefore, you can optimize this process by our software that marks attendance efficiently through *face recognition* and generates attendance sheet accordingly.<br><br>

 ### **Key Features:**
   - Fast Performance